ahsu1230/ReactShakeShack/resources/guide/05a_react_parentchild.md

 Go back to the `HomePage` component in `components/home/home.js`.
 In the same folder, you should also see `homeOrderForm.js` and `homeOrderList.js` Go to those files and you should see the basic components for both of them (`HomeOrderForm` and `HomeOrderList`).
 We are going to take these components and make them children to the `HomePage` component.

-Back in `home.js`, we'll have to first import `HomeOrderForm` and `HomeOrderList` using the following statements at the top of `home.js`. **Note** This is relative pathing.
+Back in `home.js`, we'll have to first import `HomeOrderForm` and `HomeOrderList` using the following statements at the top of `home.js`. **Note** This is *relative pathing*.
 We are looking for these files which reside in the same folder.

 ```javascript
 import { HomeOrderForm } from "./homeOrderForm.js";